Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Tear Jerker: Archie Comics' Sonic the Hedgehog

-Sonic the Hedgehog made itself stand out from other Talking Animal books by way of the story in issue #18 where Sally's mentor, Julayla, passes away.
-(Reviewer Dan Drazen has noted several times that it was because of this particular story that he took interest in the comic.)
+The comic made itself stand out from other Talking Animal books by way of the story in issue #18 where Sally's mentor, Julayla, passes away.

 Sally's "death" in Endgame.
 It's made sadder by the fact that she was supposed to actually be dead until Sega axed the idea in the hopes of promoting her as a toy, and that is made sadder by the fact that the toys never materialized and Sega doesn't care about her nowadays.